sounddrill31/Air-Mouse-Glove/README.md

 # What does your fork add over the original?

 A lot actually.
-When rm10078's project was based on integrating it in a tiny package, I have dreamed of a "glove" of sorts.
-I want to go full gimmicky and use touch pins instead of buttons, etc. Also, I have added an "enable" touch pin which makes the mouse move only when touched.
-Pin Info and pics will vary, if I forget to edit, open an issue.
+I have inverted some axes to better fit my requirements.
+I have also added an "enable" touch pin which makes the mouse move only when touched.
+Pin Info and pics will vary(will slowly add as project progresses), if I forget to edit later on, open an issue.

 For now, the buttons all remain the same, except you need to run a jumper pin from GPIO4 to ... well, anywhere.
 You touch it/hold it and mouse moves.
 I recommend strapping it to a piece of aluminium foil.

 Everything below is unchanged.

 # 🐁 Bluetooth mouse control by gyro (MPU6050)